WindowsExperiments2020/win-bsd/README.md

 # win-bsd
-Backup Of Windows EFI Partition
+Backup Of EFI Partition From x64-bit Windows 10 Computer